 I have to admit that, until recently, garlic spears were new to me.
 How I missed out on them until then, I’ll never know, but before I even tasted them, I was hooked!
 In fact, when we brought this bunch home, I took ten times more pictures of them than I needed – look how beautiful they are!

 Garlic spears can be eaten raw or cooked.
 When raw, they carry a pretty hot punch, and can be used to spice up things like baked potatoes or salads.

-They can also be steamed, lightly sauteed, or roasted.
-Garlic spears have a very mild garlic flavor that mellows the longer they are cooked, and can be served alone, chopped into pasta or casseroles, or pureed into soup, sauce, pesto, or hummus.
+Garlic scapes can also be steamed, lightly sautéed, or roasted.
+They have a very mild garlic flavor that mellows the longer they are cooked, and can be served alone, chopped into pasta or casseroles, or pureed into soup, sauce, pesto, or hummus.

 Oven-Roasted Garlic Spears

-Toss in a little olive oil, salt and pepper and lay out in a single layer on a heavy baking sheet.
+- Toss in a little olive oil, salt, and pepper.Lay out in a single layer on a heavy baking sheet.

-Roast in a 375° oven for 30-35 minutes, until the tips are lightly browned and the stalk is tender.
-Toss midway through roasting time if desired.
+- Roast in a 375° oven for 30-35 minutes, until the tips are lightly browned and the stalk is tender.
+Toss garlic scapes midway through roasting time if desired.

 - Sprinkle with lemon juice before serving.

 Looking for a tasty side dish?
 Try one of these delicious recipes: